operator-playground-io/MinIO-Operator-tile/tutorials/connect-to-minio-pod-to-access-uploaded-files.md

 minio-operator-6cccf9f587-72xcp   1/1     Running   0          17m
 ```

-Step 2: Connect to the MinIO's pod  :
+**Step 2: Connect to the MinIO's pod.**

- Add the MinIO's podname in the below command and copy it to the terminal to execute:
+ - Add the MinIO's podname in the below command and copy it to the terminal to execute.

  ```copycommand
  kubectl exec -it <podname> -n my-minio-operator -- sh
  ```

-Step 3: Execute below command to check uploaded file inside "test" bucket which reside on containers volume mountpath: "/export".
+**Step 3: Execute the following command to check uploaded file inside "test" bucket which reside on containers volume mountpath: "/export".**

 ```execute
 cd /export/test
 ls
 ```

-Output:
+You will see a similar output as below:

 ```
 index.html
 ```

-The same uploaded data file can be access by another applications deployed on same cluster.
+The same uploaded data file can be accessed by other applications deployed on the same cluster.

-Step 4: Exit from the pod.
+**Step 4: Exit from the Operator pod.**

 ```execute
 exit
 ```

+You’re done!

+### Conclusion

+You are able to connect to the MinIO's Pod and access file uploaded in bucket.